 It grows when the weather getting cold in winter, it falls off when the weather turns warm in spring.
 It naturally adapts to the climate and belongs to a rare special animal fiber.

-Cashmere goats mainly grow in Northwest China, Mongolia, Iran, Afghanistan, and other areas in which it is dry and cold.
-The temperature in day and night differs largely and the sunshine time is longer.
-Due to the special geographical factors, the quantity of cashmere goats is small, so it is expensive.
+Cashmere wool comes from goats which mainly grow in Northwest China, Mongolia, Iran, Afghanistan, and other areas.
+The temperature in these places are very cold in winter, so the quantity of cashmere goats is small, the cashmere material is limited.

 In May and June every year, herdsmen begin to catch cashmere for goats.
 In spring, when the weather gets warmer, cashmere begins to fall off naturally.